CARE

 Health Camps

-Total Health conducts NCD health camps in Thavampalle and Irala thrice a week, benefiting 2220 individuals under continuous health management.
-Clinics offer diagnosis, diabetes-related care, lifestyle guidance, and NCD screenings.
+Total Health conducts NCD health camps in Thavampalle and Irala thrice a week.
+They benefit 2220 individuals through continuous health management, offering diagnosis, diabetes care, lifestyle guidance.
 Residents can enroll for six months or one year.
-Eye screening camps have been running since 2017, with 4000 people screened, 1500 provided with spectacles, 400 lens implants performed, and free cataract surgeries offered.
-More recently, Total Health also initiated ear screening initiatives.
+Eye screening camps, ongoing since 2017, have screened 4000 people, provided 1500 with spectacles, performed 400 lens implants, and offered free cataract surgeries.
+More recently, we also started ear screening initiatives.

 Total number of lives impacted : 15822